mriddle/mriddle/_posts/2012-12-09-object-oriented-sass.md

 Whilst our test showed there was no huge performance benefit for this approach, it also failed to show a **downside** for it.
 This, for me, is a validation of the approach and allows us to look at the more intangible benefits we outlined earlier.

 I also think there are performance gains to be made when scaling up.
-Well use our Sass gem, Beaker, across a fairly wide range of projects and using this will mean each project has access to all objects and base classes as well as the ability to pick and choose which are required and which will be output to their project.css file.
+We'll use our Sass gem, Beaker, across a fairly wide range of projects and using this will mean each project has access to all objects and base classes as well as the ability to pick and choose which are required and which will be output to their project.css file.

 Whether or not this approach is right for you is likely dependant on your existing css architecture.
 For us, we have the opportunity to shape our future CSS and I think this is a healthy way of doing it.